hongwanliu/DarkHistory/README.md

 - Now you should be able to run DarkHistory.
 Test with the example code below.
 You can also familiarize yourself with DarkHistory using notebooks in *examples/*.

 Notes:
+- 2024/10/04: Please make sure to set cosmology parameters in *darkhistory/physics.py* consistent with your purpose!
+The current `master` branch may have updated parameters compared to earlier versions.
 - 2024/10/04: Package dependency is now updated in *pyproject.toml* and *requirements.txt*.
 Installing via `pip install .` will automatically install the required packages.
 We currently do not recommend `pip install darkhistory`, as the PyPI version may not be most up-to-date.
 - 2024/08/12: For versatility, all data files required to use DarkHistory have been converted to either HDF5, JSON, or plain text files.
 All active branches of DarkHistory (`master`, `lowengelec_upgrade`, and`early_halo_cooling`) have been updated to use the new set of data files.
 You can download the new data files at the [following link](https://doi.org/10.5281/zenodo.13259509).
 See below for older datasets.